 5. Lake County

-Lake County is perfect for an outdoor and affordable family trip along Lake Superior.
+Lake County is perfect for an affordable outdoor family trip along Lake Superior.
 It does not have many city attractions but offers many family-friendly things to do.
 It is an ideal destination for nature enthusiasts and is one of Minnesota’s top cheap family vacations.

 One of the best places to visit here is Gooseberry Falls State Park.
 It is an ideal location to relax.
 You can get the camping gear and hit Minnesota Highway 61 to reach the park.
 It surrounds the mouth of the River and includes Lower, Middle, and Upper Gooseberry Falls.